 The Task Force considered terms already defined in various chapters of COMAR.
 For comparative purposes, definitions were also considered from the Governor's Office for Children regulations, which apply to residential child care programs licensed by other agencies, namely the Department of Human Resources (DHR), Maryland Department of Health (MDH), and Department of Juvenile Services (DJS), and the United States Office of Civil Rights (OCR).
 With regard to restraint and seclusion, public agencies and nonpublic schools are required to adopt a framework of positive behavioral supports to encourage appropriate social behaviors and to minimize the need for restraint and seclusion practices.
 In the COMAR, the term "positive behavior interventions, strategies, and supports" means the application of affirmative school-wide and individual student specific actions, instruction, and assistance to encourage educational success (COMAR 13A.08.04.02B(12)).
 In the context of residential child care, that term means a therapeutic intervention that uses a broad range of systematic and individualized strategies for enhancing positive social and emotional results while preventing or reducing challenging behaviors (COMAR 14.31.06.03B(30)).

-Likewise, public agencies and nonpublic schools are required to use behavior interventions and strategies plan to support students with challenging behaviors.
+Likewise, public agencies and nonpublic schools are required to use behavior interventions and strategies plans to support students with challenging behaviors.
 In the COMAR, the term "behavior intervention plan" means a proactive plan designed to address problem behaviors exhibited by a student in the educational setting through the use of positive behavioral interventions, strategies, and supports (COMAR 13A.08.04.02B(1)).
-In the context of residential child care, that term means a plan that is based on the functional behavioral assessment, designed to address challenging behaviors through the use of positive behavioral interventions, strategies, and supports, developed by a human services professional, who has training and expertise in conducting a behavior functional assessment (COMAR 14.31.06.03B(2)).
+In the context of residential child care, that term means a plan that is based on the functional behavioral assessment, designed to address challenging behaviors through the use of positive behavioral interventions, strategies, and supports through the use of positive behavioral assessment, designed to address challenging behaviors through the use of positive behavioral interventions, strategies, and supports, developed by a human services professional, who has training and expertise in conducting a behavior functional assessment (COMAR 14.31.06.03B(2)).